 For instance, Amazon boosts its AOV with their recommendation system by encouraging customers to purchase more, and recommending other products which are frequently bought together.

-Did you know that PushCrew charges you for fewer subscribers than you actually have?
-It doesn’t charge you for the dormant subscribers, and we call this Ghosting.
-Using statistics, we can predict which subscriber will never receive notifications.
-These subscribers are marked as ghosts, and treated as unsubscribes (and these are the subscribers you don’t pay for).
+Did you know that VWO Engage charges you for fewer subscribers than you actually have?
+It doesn’t charge you for the dormant subscribers, and we call this ghosting.
+Using data, we predict which subscribers will never receive notifications and mark them as ghosts, treating them as unsubscribes.
+These are the subscribers you don’t pay for.

-Despite being marked as ghosts, PushCrew constantly attempts at delivering a message to these subscribers.
+Despite being marked as ghosts, VWO Engage constantly attempts to deliver a message to these subscribers.
 As soon as the message is delivered, we un-ghost the subscriber, and you won’t pay for them until there is an impression or a click.

 It isn’t all about monetization.
-You need to create a memorable experience for your customers, and delight them with small gestures.
-Every Push Notification doesn’t need to be sent with a quid pro quo, but you can keep the existing customers happy by establishing a stronger bond with them.
+It’s also about creating a memorable experience for your customers, and delighting them with small gestures.
+Every push notification doesn’t need to be sent with a quid pro quo, in fact most shouldn’t be aimed to get something from them, but you can keep the existing customers happy by establishing a stronger bond with them.

-Thank your customers by sending them exclusive content, special discount, etc. Make them feel special and create a holistic customer-centric strategy which includes post-monetization interactions.
-This will improve your brand image, thanks to word of mouth.
-Happy customers are the best advocates for your product or service.
+Thank your customers by sending them exclusive content or special discounts.
+Make them feel special and create a holistic customer-centric strategy which includes post-monetization interactions.
+This will improve your brand image, thanks to word of mouth—happy customers are the best advocates for your product or service.

-You can also ask them for feedback and testimonials.
-Once you show these testimonials on your website, it helps you build trust for your potential customers.
-This will indirectly help you in acquisition, and ergo, completes your conversion funnel.
+Also, ask them for feedback and testimonials.
+Once you show these testimonials on your website, it helps build trust for potential customers helping you in acquisition and benefitting your entire conversion funnel.